o-naim/CommUnity/README.md

 # 🎉 CommUnity – Event Management App

 CommUnity is a full-stack event discovery and planning platform built for local communities.
-This application helps users explore nearby events based on their interests, location, and budget — while offering local organizers a streamlined way to promote and manage their events.
+This application helps users explore nearby events based on their interests, location, and budget, while offering local organizers a streamlined way to promote and manage their events.

 > 🧪 This is the MVP prototype developed for the ADM3713 course at the University of Ottawa.
 It was built collaboratively using Agile Scrum methodology.